For inspection companies and certification bodies

 Payment

-Requirements for the inspector network.
+Criteria for inclusion in the inspector network.

 - Geographic coverage